near/docs/docs/api/near-rest-api-server.md

 ---
-id: near-rest-api-server
+id: near-api-rest-server
-title: NEAR REST API Server
+title: NEAR API REST SERVER
 sidebar_label: REST API SERVER
 ---

-> [NEAR REST API Server](https://github.com/near-examples/near-rest-api-server) is a project that allows you create your own simple REST API server that interacts with the NEAR blockchain.
+> [NEAR REST API Server](https://github.com/near-examples/near-api-rest-server) is a project that allows you create your own simple REST API server that interacts with the NEAR blockchain.

 ---